-This is a super simple recipe and the perfect condiment to add to your festive dinner or sandwiches.
+This is a super simple recipe and the perfect condiment to add to your thanksgiving meal or as a condiment for sandwiches.
 I love working with seasonal ingredients and I saw some fresh cranberries in the store and really wanted to make a vegan cranberry sauce recipe.

 In this recipe, I’ve tried to strike a balance between the sweet and sour notes by adding other festive flavours such as cinnamon and nutmeg.